-- The pharmacies will provide the LFD test for patients over 12 years of age in Hampshire.
-This offer is available for all residents, with additional focus on those who are within the following groups. - People who leave home for work including essential workers. - Voluntary and Community Sector Staff and Volunteers - o Carers, both formal and informal, who have caring responsibilities.
+- The pharmacies will provide the LFD test for patients over 12 years of age in Isle of Wight.
+This offer is available for all residents, with a focus on those who are within the following groups. - People who can leave home for work including essential workers. - Voluntary and Community Sector Staff and Volunteers, who provide direct care to others within Isle of Wight Council. - Carers, both formal and informal, who have caring responsibilities in Isle of Wight.